vmware/versatile-data-kit/projects/vdk-plugins/vdk-jupyter/README.md

 # jupyter

-Plugin for runnig Jupyter notebooks as vdk steps
+Prototype of a plugin for running Jupyter notebooks as vdk steps

 TODO: what the project is about, what is its purpose